pingcap/tidb-course-201-lab/lab-guide/guide/en/201.4/lab-2-Prepared-Statement.md

 $ ./10-demo-jdbc-prepared-statement-01-show.sh
 ```

 3. Run the other demo script and check the result.
+Note that the result is different from step 2.
 ```
 $ ./10-demo-jdbc-prepared-statement-01-test.sh
 ```

 4. Check the output, compare the different elapsed time between two runs.
-Try to find the reason for the different elapsed times in [DemoJdbcPreparedStatementTest.java]().
+Try to find the reason for the different elapsed times in [DemoJdbcPreparedStatementTest.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcPreparedStatementTest.java).

 ## Prepared statement with returning